WallStreetMojo

 • The main focus of the CFA® level 1 exam is to create a solid foundation in Finance.

 • Please note that Financial Reporting & Analysis, Ethics, and Quantitative Analysis represent close to 50% of the examination weightage.
-If you score well on these 3 topics, there is a good chance of passing the CFA® Level 1 exam.
-However, other issues cannot be ignored, some of which are easier, and you may score good points in them.
+If you score well on these three topics, there is a good chance of passing the CFA® Level 1 exam.
+However, other issues cannot be ignored, some of which are easier, and you may score good points on them.

 • CFA® Level 1 examination is relatively easier for Finance Graduates and those with prior knowledge of accounting.

 • Non-finance graduates (engineers, science, arts, etc.) may find Financial Reporting & Analysis a bit challenging.
-However, you must not worry too much.
+However, it would help if you did not worry too much.
 If you spend the appropriate time on this topic, you should sail through.
-You can have a look at this finance for the non-finance tutorial.
+You can have a look at this Finance for the non-finance tutorial.

-• As an Engineer and an MBA Finance, I found Financial Reporting & Quantitative Analysis and Quantitative Analysis a bit easier to study.
+• As an engineer and an MBA in finance, I found Financial Reporting & Quantitative Analysis and Quantitative Analysis are easier to study.
 However, I struggled a lot with Ethics and Economics.

 CFA® Level 2